 Gardening Therapy in Care Communities

-Date: Jul 06, 2011 | Posted By: Ashlee
+Posted By: Ashlee

 Gardens provide many benefits in addition to landscaping beauty.
 Researchers have found that the accessibility to nature is an important factor in life satisfaction.
 Gardening or horticulture therapy offers many benefits for people of all ages and skill levels.
 Benefits include working with nature, physical exercise, alleviating stress and depression, providing social interaction, and using thinking skills and problem solving.
+Working in the garden can be a great relaxation practice to reduce stress levels and related conditions.